mkhateri/EMSR/README.md

 # 📊 Super-Resolution Results

-Below we show qualitative examples of EMSR performance on real EM data.
+The following examples demonstrate the performance of EMSR on realistic electron microscopy data.

 ## 🔍 LR → HR Comparison (Swipe GIFs)